SibleySpeaks/katapult-manifesto/en/katapult-manifesto.md

 ## THE CANARY IN PARADISE: ***An early warning system for dystopia***

 > There are a wide range of possible futures.
-Some of which are undesireable from our point of view.
+Some of those futures are undesireable from our point of view.
 Instead of describing these, we describe the most important warning signals of things that potentially would lead into this kind of future.